grafana/pyroscope/docs/sources/operators-guide/configure/about-runtime-configuration.md

     ingestion_rate: 75000
 ```

-As a result, Grafana Mimir allows `tenant1` to send 50,000 SPS, and `tenant2` to send 75,000 SPS, while maintaining a 25,000 SPS rate limit on all other tenants.
+As a result, Grafana Fire allows `tenant1` to send 50,000 SPS, and `tenant2` to send 75,000 SPS, while maintaining a 25,000 SPS rate limit on all other tenants.

 - On a per-tenant basis, you can override all of the limits listed in the [`limits`]({{< relref "reference-configuration-parameters/index.md#limits" >}}) block within the runtime configuration file.
 - For each tenant, you can override different limits.